 Does it work?

-It might just be that BD winegrowers are just obsessed with quality.
-They spend so much time in the vineyard that their minute attention to detail is the reason why they produce something special.
-As prevention is better than cure, increased vineyard surveillance and vine management must help.
-This is an argument that does not need to attribute anything to homoeopathic sprays and cosmic influences.
-It is treating the vineyard like a garden, which perhaps is reason enough.
+It might just be that BD winegrowers are obsessive about quality.
+They spend so much time in the vineyard that this perhaps that is the reason why it seems to work.
+Doubtless, as prevention is better than cure, increased vineyard surveillance and vine management must help.
+This is an argument that does not need to attribute anything to either homoeopathic sprays or cosmic influences.
+It’s treating the vineyard like a garden, which perhaps is reason enough.

 Is it special?

 All the evidence I need is in my wineglass.
 Many BD wines are in the very top-drawer.
 The good news is that you can easily find BD wines in supermarkets and wine shops, at real-world prices.